obxpete/WITS-CS365-Spring-2023/resources/slides/draft.md

 ### Me

 *   Dad of 4 B''H
+    *   Lombardo's of Silver Spring
+    *   Drabkins of Baltimore
+    *   Gabai's of Kemp Mill Silver Spring
+    *   Lombardos of Ramat Eshkol !
 *   Saba of 5 B''H!
 *   Employee
     *   27 years of this stuff